adedomin/CSC450-project-proposal/final/final.md

 This also has the added benefit of code generation.

 Defining a language is ultimately the process of creating formal grammars.
-Generally this is done empirically, as in from experience and trial and error.
+Generally this is done empirically, basically from experience, trial and error.
 Some have used machine learning and bottom-up CYK based parsers to generate grammar [@synthcfg].
-This would be useful for languages built using example strings.
+This would be useful for languages built using example strings of unknown structure than more well defined languages.

 1.4.
 Events
 -----------